Marcfeitosa/Data-Science-Projects/README.md

 # Data-Science-Projects

 #Here are all my data science exercices and projects, You'll find a lot of learning material in the folder Learning.
-You can find specific material in subfolders and basic studies and basic notebooks in this folder.
+You can find specific material in subfolders and basic studies and notebooks also.

 Table of contents
 =================